PRAM1N/django-todo/README.md

 # django-todo

-A brief & easy description about the project and it's for Begineer's to get the very basic idea about Django.
+A brief & easy description about the project and it's for Beginner's to get the very basic idea about Django.

 ## About the Project